puskarpeter/frinxio.github.io/frinx-uniresource/pools/readme.md

 ## Nested pool

-UniResource allows to create nested pools.
+Resource Manager allows to create nested pools.
 Nested pools provide possibility to create subgroups from already existing pools.
 With these subgroups it is easier to reason about topology.

 ### How to create nested pool